-Lost your government gateway user ID and password?
-Don’t panic!
+Have you lost your government gateway user ID and password?
+If so, don’t panic!
 Here’s what you need to do if you are having problems signing in to HMRC because you have lost your government gateway user ID or password, or forgotten both.

 Table of contents

 - What is a Government Gateway User ID?

 - How Do I Find My Government Gateway User ID and Password?

 - How To Recover a Lost HMRC User ID